tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

 rm -r tempenv
 ```

-I've explicity installed py5 version 0.4a2.
+Note that this has explicitly installed py5 version 0.4a2.
 At the time of writing, this the latest version.
+This is to ensure that these instructions work a year from now.
+You can omit the `==0.4a2` to install the most recent version, which you'd ideally use ... but there's no guarantee it'll be compatible with these instructions.

-py5 requires Java 11 (for those Processing core libraries).
-I'm installing OpenJDK 11:
+**Step 5** -- py5 requires Java 11 (for running Processing core libraries).
+OpenJDK 11 works fine, so let's use that:
 ```
 wget https://download.java.net/openjdk/jdk11/ri/openjdk-11+28_linux-x64_bin.tar.gz
 tar -xzvf openjdk-11+28_linux-x64_bin.tar.gz
 rm openjdk-11+28_linux-x64_bin.tar.gz
 ```

-This extracts OpenJDK in your py5 directory, alongside thonny:
+This extracts OpenJDK in your *thonny_py5* directory, alongside thonny:
 ```
-py5
+thonny_py5
 └─ jdk-11
 └─ thonny
 ```

-Enter this command so that Thonny knows where to find Java when it runs your py5 programs/sketches:
+Enter this command that sets the Java environmental variable upon starting Thonny, so that your computer knows where to find Java when it runs your py5 programs/sketches:
 ```
 sed -i '2iexport JAVA_HOME=$PWD/../../jdk-11/' ./thonny/bin/thonny
 ```

+Technically speaking, step 5 isn't required if you have an existing Java runtime installed.
+But, remember, we're aiming for a portable IDE.

-Finally, create a *run* file in the root of your *thonny_p5* directory to start Thonny:
+**Step 6** -- Finally, create a *run* file in the root of your *thonny_py5* directory to start Thonny:
 ```
 printf '#!/bin/bash\ncd thonny/bin;./thonny' > run
 chmod +x run
 ```

-If you'd like to, you can remove the Python3.9 packages from your system:
+**Cleaning up** -- If you'd like, you can remove the Python 3.9 packages from your system:
 ```
 sudo apt-get remove --purge python3.9 python3.9-dev python3.9-venv
 sudo apt-get autoremove --purge
 ```

-You can now move *thonny_p5* folder anywhere you like, copy it to other Linux computers, and so on.
-It's self-contained, with Python, the py5 libraries, and Java built-in.
+You can now move *thonny_py5* folder anywhere you like on your system, copy it to other Linux computers, and so on.
+It's a self-contained app with Python, the py5 libraries, and Java.

+You're ready to test out Thonny and py5.

 ## Running Thonny

+Double-click your *run* file to start Thonny.
+If your system gives you the option to Run in Terminal / Display / Cancel / Run, select **Run**.
+It's also handy to add this as an app to your 'start' menu.

-When you run Thonny for the first time, there's a simple configuration step (Figure 2), then you're ready to write code (Figure 3).
+When you run Thonny for the first time, there's a simple configuration step (Figure 2), after which Thonny will open, and you're ready to write code (Figure 3).

 <figure>
   <img src="{{ site.url }}/img/tapy5/configuration-start.png" style="border:1px solid black" />
-  <figcaption>Figure 2: Starting Thonny for the first time, you must complete this simple configuration step</figcaption>
+  <figcaption>Figure 2: When starting Thonny for the first time, you must complete this simple configuration step.
+Select <b>Standard</b> for the Initial settings option.</figcaption>
 </figure>

 <figure>